ianfisk/dotfiles/tips.md

 - `git add -p <filename>` - Interactively add chunks of a file (`-p` == `--patch`)

+- `git add '*blobPattern*'` - Use blob patterns to stage files.
+Must use in tics `''`, at least on my mac.

 My global config values:

 ```